 A lot of people opt for the latter, which is a wise decision as it can typically save them money and reduce the stress of enquiries from Revenue.

-To help you along the way, here are 10 tips to make this busy period as easy as possible for you and your clients.
+To help you along the way, here are 10 tips to make this busy period as easy as possible for you and your clients, including starting early, being aware of preliminary tax and the benefits of using cloud accounting software.

 1. Reach out to clients early and follow up